Genres: Research, Society, People, Sociology

 Gladwell wants readers to understand that it could be possible to create a world where more people can be successful.
 If we can understand the external factors that can influence success, then it might be possible to create a world where people are given more opportunities to succeed.
 Some things we can do include:

 I'm Farshad.
-I'm a health science student 🔬, musician 🎶, and productivity nerd 🤓, who's currently working at the Ontario Medical Association.
+I'm a PhD Student in Biomedical Engineering at the University of Toronto.
 In my spare time, I enjoy learning and exploring new ideas in the world of science, technology, and philosophy.
 I'm also always exploring new ways to help myself and others live better, happier and more meaningful lives.